Pole Vault Program

 Progress in the pole vault relies heavily on having a large pole inventory to ensure every vaulter has access to the right poles for their ability and progression.
 Aside from having a good coach itself, this is the single most important issue holding back athletes from becoming the best they can be.
 With that said, we have poles for athletes to use, but when they break they have to be replaced.

 If you break a CLUB pole, you WILL be responsible for that broken pole and required to buy a new pole for the club. (rest assured we have huge discounts on poles from pole companies – we being Vaulter Magazine) If you would like to use your own poles and not have the club pole responsibility of replacement or your school has poles for use, please bring what you need for proper progression.

 Speak with us about what poles your child will need for his or her season.
 Buying poles for your athlete is common and our club can provide discounts for the purchase.

-Vaulter Club has a brand new pole vault pits, both of which are Olympic Level and one state of the art, Olympic Level raised runways professionally built for your athlete and the other amazing runway for all other training.
+Vaulter Club has TWO brand new pole vault pits, both of which are Olympic Level and one state of the art, Olympic Level raised runways professionally built for your athlete and the other amazing runway for all other training.

 What to bring: